 How do I Register my Child for School?

-General registration begins the first week of February.
+General registration begins the Monday of Catholic Schools Week (late January/early February).
 A student must be five years old before September 30 to register for kindergarten, and attendance at a screening is required.
 Registration during the school year may require that the parents have a personal interview with the principal or assistant principal.
 New students may be required to take a placement exam.
 Application forms are to be completed and a registration fee (non-refundable after June 1) must accompany these forms.
 Copies of previous and current report cards and any standardized tests taken are also required.
 When a student is accepted, an acceptance letter and other pertinent school information will be mailed to the parents.

 What Criteria are Used to Determine Admittance into the School?

 The Admission Policy of St. Hilary School is in accordance with the student acceptance regulations of the Diocese of Cleveland.
 St. Hilary School admits qualified students of any gender, race, color, national and ethnic origin to all the rights, privileges, programs, and activities generally accorded or made available to students at the school.
 It does not discriminate on the basis of race, color, national and ethnic origin in administration of its educational policies, admissions policies, scholarship and loan programs, and athletic and other school-administered programs.

 St. Hilary School is a Catholic parochial school within the Cleveland Diocesan School System, built and supported by St. Hilary Parish.
 The first responsibility of the school is to serve the families enrolled in the school and the parishioners of St. Hilary Parish.

 If the number of applicants exceeds the number of students who can be accepted while maintaining the quality of education, children will be accepted into St. Hilary School in this order: